BioDataScience-Course/sdd-umons-2019/README.md

-# Science des données - Cours UMONS - Le book!
+# Science des données biologiques, UMONS - Le book!

 The source files for the SDD-UMONS book, written using [bookdown](https://bookdown.org/home/about.html).
 You can find this book at http://biodatascience-course.sciviews.org/sdd-umons/